mrabigail/FIRST_REP/README.md

 This repository is the draft for Abigail M R's LIS 545 Final Project.
 In this repository will be

-1) The .csv FDIC Failed Banks List
+1) The .csv FDIC Failed Banks List (bank list (1))

-2) The .json metadata file for the FDIC Failed Banks List dataset
+2) The .json metadata file for the FDIC Failed Banks List dataset (failed bank list metadata)

-3) A .docx Data and Metadata Profile that discusses the .csv and .json files
+3) A .docx Data and Metadata Profile that discusses the .csv and .json files (Data Metadata Profile LIS 545)

-4) A .docx Repository Profile that discusses the choosing of the FRED repository and
+4) A .docx Repository Profile that discusses the choosing of the FRED repository (Respository Profile LIS 545) and

-5) A .docx document that provides additional information about citation, copyright, and human subject considerations.
+5) A .docx document that provides additional information about citation, copyright, and human subject considerations (Additional Information LIS 545).
 # FIRST_REP